KurtSchwimmbacher/DV200T2GroupAssignment/README.md

 7. **Updating Cart**:
 - On the Single Products page click the add to cart button to add products to cart

+8. **Like and Review**:
+- On the Single Products page click the heart under the product name to heart it
+- Use the drop down and input boxo to leave a review on the product

 ## Credits